jos3ph-m/Search-Github-Users/README.md

 # Search Github Users

-This project is based on a project class by John Smilga in his
+This project is based on a project class by John Smilga in his React Tutorial

 ## Styled Components